olebole/irafdoc/doc/imcoords.wcsedit.rst

   <p>
   2. Change the default sky projection for an image with a defined tangent plane projection to one with a sin projection.
-Note that wtype for both axis1 and axis2 must be changed to <tt>"sin"</tt>.
+Note that wtype for both axis1 and axis2 must be changed to <span style="font-family: monospace;">"sin"</span>.
 Check the results first before doing the actual update.
   </p>
   <pre>